Revealed: Book exposes how Whaleoil blogger's campaign spilled from internet into the real world and took a heavy toll

 Eventually Blomfield was cleared of any wrongdoing and Slater lost a High Court defamation case and Human Rights Tribunal case in which one of his articles about Blomfield was described as nothing more than "character assassination".

-The Whaleoil book, by journalist Margie Thompson, is presented as a detailed, behind-the-scenes investigation into years of alleged bullying and threats against Blomfield, including claims that after he launched his seven-year defamation action his computer was hacked and Slater approached one of his daughters over social media.
+The Whaleoil book, by journalist Margie Thomson, is presented as a detailed, behind-the-scenes investigation into years of alleged bullying and threats against Blomfield, including claims that after he launched his seven-year defamation action his computer was hacked and Slater approached one of his daughters over social media.

 The book, which was published last night, traces the campaign by Slater back to a falling out between Blomfield and Powell, who had gone into the Hell's Pizza business together.